Protect Your Gums to Save Your Smile

 Routine Dental Cleaning vs Scaling and Root Planing

 For patients diagnosed with periodontal disease, a more advanced cleaning called scaling and root planing may be recommended as the first step in treating it.
-There are several differences between routine dental cleaning and scaling and root planing.
+There are several differences between routine cleanings and scaling and root planing.

 A routine dental cleaning is preventive in nature and its purpose is to keep gum disease and tooth decay from developing.
 It usually takes place every 6 months and the teeth are cleaned from deposits above the gum line.

 Scaling and root planing is a specialized procedure meant as an initial treatment for patients diagnosed with periodontal disease.
-Teeth are treated deep beneath the gumline to remove the excessive plaque and bacterial deposits - hence the more common name for it “deep cleaning”.
+This treatment removes plaque and tartar since the teeth are treated deep beneath the gumline which allows access to and easier cleaning of the excessive plaque and bacterial deposits - hence the more common name for it “deep cleaning”.
 In addition, root surfaces are smoothed out to discourage additional bacteria from attaching.
 The procedure may require multiple appointments done in stages.
 Once completed, a custom periodontal cleaning maintenance schedule will be created that best promotes the continued rehabilitation of your gum tissue.

 Periodontal cleaning (also known as periodontal maintenance therapy) is a specialized type of dental cleaning recommended for patient who have undergone treatment for gum disease.
 Unlike routine dental cleanings, that are designed for patients with healthy gums, periodontal maintenance appointments are meant to keep the gum disease at bay at a supportive 3-month periodontal cleaning visits.

 Unfortunately, periodontal disease can only be managed and controlled but not cured.
 The bacteria that cause the condition re-establish around 3 months after treatment.
 The re-care schedule disrupts this process in gum pockets 4 mm or greater.
-For patients with gum disease, active homecare and 3-month periodontal cleaning visits are a requirement for successful therapy and disease control.
+For patients with gum disease, active homecare (daily flossing and brushing with electric toothbrush and other recommended care) and 3-month periodontal cleaning visits are a requirement for successful therapy and disease control.